LANDSCAPE PAINTING IN ANTIQUITY

 by William Merritt Chase.
 Circa 1914 (M.S.
 Rau, New Orleans)

 Across the Atlantic, the American Impressionists likewise captured their native landscape with their light-filled palettes and painterly brushstrokes.
 In fact, by 1915 the impressionist landscape had come to dominate the American aesthetic as collectors clamored for representations of the New World in the popular, distinctly French style.
 The quaint, yet-undeveloped towns and artist colonies in New England were a favorite of painters such as Childe Hassam and William Merritt Chase, as was the always-sunny California coast for the likes of Franz Bischoff and Guy Rose.

 In the century that has passed since the height of American Impressionism, the art of the landscape has continued to undergo a myriad of changes, from Pablo Picasso’s Cubism in France and Ansel Adams’ photographs of the American West to the Magical Realism of Peter Doig and the Environmental art of the 1990s.
 Taken together, the rich history of this subject represents humankind’s own awareness — and appreciation — of the world that surrounds and supports them.
-Click here to view our current landscape collection.
+Explore our collection of fine art landscape paintings.

 A Dialogue with Nature: Romantic Landscapes from Britain and Germany, The Courtauld Gallery, 2014, by M. Hargraves and R. Sloan

 “Brief History of the Landscape Genre.”
 TheGetty.org.
 Accessed 20 April 2022. https://www.getty.edu/education/teachers/classroom_resources/curricula/landscapes/background1.html

 “Pierre-Henri de Valenciennes.”
 NGA.gov.
 Accessed 23 April 2022. https://www.nga.gov/collection/artist-info.13593.html